brainhack-school2020/mwmaclean-BHS2020/README.md

 ## Deliverables
 For the project:
+At the end, we hope to have:
 * The current markdown document, completed and revised.
+* Organization of MRI data into BIDS format
-* The diffusion MRI data organized and preprocessed.
+* The diffusion MRI data preprocessed.
-* Basic tracking performed on the preprocessed diffusion MRI data: an output of streamlines & connectivity matrices.
+* Basic tracking performed on the preprocessed diffusion MRI data with an output of streamlines & connectivity matrices.
-* Jupyter notebook for data visualization of the tracking data.
+* Data visualization within a jupyter notebook using plotly, nilearn and matplotlib.
 * Requirements.txt for the Jupyter notebook

 For the course: